johnmcfarlane/papers/c++/contractual-disappointment.md

 * user: the program developer
 * violation by user: undefined behaviour

-Note: the ISO C++ Standard also diagnoses violation by user at compile time.
+Note: the C++ Standard also diagnoses violation by user at compile time.
 However, the focus of this document is run-time disappointment.

 #### C++ API Contract

-Note: For most intents and purposes, the library incorporated into the ISO C++ Standard can be considered to be a collection of C++ APIs.
+Note: For most intents and purposes, the library incorporated into the C++ Standard can be considered to be a collection of C++ APIs.

 * agreement: documentation (including self-documentation)
 * provider: C++ API implementer (often also the program developer)